SarutaSan72/Yass/README.md

 # Yass Karaoke Editor
 Yass is a graphical editor for creating, finetuning, organizing and printing Ultrastar karaoke songs.

+I developed it from 2009 to 2015.
+Currently I have no time for further development.
+Contact me if you want to contribute to this project.

+Have fun! :musical_note:
+Saruta

+# Downloads

+Executables can be found at [http://yass-along.com](http://yass-along.com)

 # Yass uses
 - Java Look & Feel Graphics Repository
 - JavaZoom JLayer / MP3SP / VorbisSPI and Tritonus Sequencer